osrf-migration/swarm-wiki/Tutorial_11-Terrain_test_plugin.md

 # Usage
 Two example worlds are provided that use the terrain test plugin.
 These are `terrain_test.world` and `terrain_test_roberts.world`.
 The first world uses the default terrain, and the second uses a DEM of Camp Roberts.

-1. Compile the swarm code and example code as usual
+1. Compile and install the swarm code and example code as usual

 1. Within the `swarm` build directory, run `gzserver` to generate the `elevation.csv` and `terrain.csv` files.